View of the Cuicocha crater lake

 The bigger one is named after a German scientist, the geologist & botanist Teodoro Wolf (1841-1924).

-The name of the smaller island is Yerovi.
-Named after the Ecuadorian priest & later bishop José María de Jesús Yerovi (1819-1867).
-As a young man he visited Cuicocha with some friends, but almost lost his life after their boat had capsized.
-The little island was their last refuge, and because of that was named after him.
+As a young man, Yerovi visited Cuicocha with some friends, but almost lost his life after their boat capsized.
+The small island was their last refuge & because of that was named after him.

-From the shore or from the lake, they provide us with spectacular views.
-I twice had the honor to see the two islands from above.
+• I twice had the honor to see them from above.
 Once from an airplane, bringing me back to Ecuador.
-The second time, when I was standing on the Fuya Fuya volcano on a clear day.
+The second time, when I was standing on the nearby Fuya Fuya volcano on a clear day.
 A unique sight.

 National park & Geopark